hortonworks-gallery/ambari-vnc-service/README.md

     - Click Run to start compile

 - Eclipse should now be able to run a mvn compile and create the uber jar.
 In the future you can just select below to compile:
+  - In Eclipse, click:
+    - Run
+    - Run History
-  - Run > Run History > streaming compile
+    - streaming compile

 - To setup Eclipse to run the topology: In Eclipse, click Run > External Tools > External Tools Configurations > Program > New, then:
   - For trucking demo tutorial